-We explore this central question through readings in Russian history and literature and seek the sources of this trend in literary, musical, and artistic culture of the pre-1917-Revolution Russian Empire from the mid-19 th into early 20 th centuries.
-We discuss in seminar relevant literature of Turgenev, Dostoevsky, Tolstoy, and Chekhov, writers who in various ways defined Russian-ness.
+We explore these central questions and others through readings in Russian history and literature, and we seek the sources of the new nationalism in literary, musical, artistic, and religious culture of the pre-1917-Revolution Russian Empire from the mid-19 th century into the early 20 th century.
+We read and discuss relevant literature of Turgenev, Dostoevsky, Tolstoy, and Chekhov—writers who in various ways defined Russian-ness.
 We listen to the great music of world-class Russian composers who intentionally captured a national Russian folk sound in their compositions, among them Glinka, Mussorgsky, Borodin, Rimsky-Korsakov, Tchaikovsky, and into the 20 th century, Stravinsky, Prokofiev, and Shostakovich.
-We study the magnificent realistic art of the Wanderers ( Peredvizhniki ), the avant-garde art into the 20th century which also drew on folk imagery, and even some nationalistic heavy and folk metal groups.
-In our exploration, we examine both the socially-conscious aspects of these creative works, as well as how they celebrate Russian identity, Russian Nature, and the Russian soul.
+We study the magnificent realistic art of the Wanderers ( Peredvizhniki ), the avant-garde art into the 20 th century which also drew on folk imagery, and even some nationalistic heavy and folk metal groups.
+In our exploration, we examine both the socially-conscious aspects of these creative works, as well as how they celebrate Russian identity, Russian nature, and the Russian soul.

 As we continue to monitor the contemporary Russian political scene, we will view relevant films and documentaries to help us get under the surface of the culture.
-Finally, we will take an overnight field trip to St. Spiridon Orthodox Cathedral in Seattle, founded in the mid-1890s and serves Orthodox residents in the Seattle area, including Russians.
+We will also take a field trip to St. Spiridon Orthodox Cathedral in Seattle, founded in the mid-1890s and serves Orthodox residents in the Seattle area, including Russians.
 We will attend a service and meet for a discussion with the Rector who will relate the history of Russians in our region.
 Through this experience we will learn more about the historical significance of the Orthodox Church, both in Russian history and especially in Putin’s Russia today.
-Students will write short papers and a research paper on a topic of their choice, as well as producing professional-grade digital posters which we will print out and share with each other in a poster exhibit at the end of the term during our great Russian feast.
+Students will write short seminar response papers and a research paper on a topic of their choice, as well as producing professional-grade digital posters which we will print out and share with each other in a poster exhibit at the end of the term during our great Russian feast.

 This offering will prepare you for careers and advanced study in: